BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_good/rivendell.md

 - **Foresight of the Eldar** `PASSIVE`

-D6 Foresight points, each point can alter opponents priority by +1/-1.
+~~D6 Foresight points, each point can alter opponents priority by +1/-1.~~ <span style="color: darkmagenta">During the Priority phase, after the dice has been rolled, so long as he is alive and on the battlefield, Elrond may choose to alter the controlling player's dice roll.</span>

 </div>